-- Limiting the number of consecutive terms that panel members can serve - this is unnecessary, if parties are placed in voting groups with a limited number of votes, this will ensure that the voting process is fair and representative of industry.
-If people were to be re-elected for consecutive terms this would reflect the desire of industry, restricting the number of terms panel members can stand for election will only limit the choice of candidates for parties to choose from, this goes against the principles of this modification. - The arrangements to facilitate independent also support the nonretrospective approach whereby all the changes would come into effect without counting previous years members served on the CUSC Panel.
+- Limiting the number of consecutive terms that panel members can serve - this is unnecessary, if parties are placed in voting groups with a limited number of votes. this will ensure that the voting process is fair and representative of industry.
+If people were to be re-elected for consecutive terms this would reflect the desire of industry, restricting the number of terms panel members can stand for election will only limit the choice of candidates for parties to choose from, this goes against the principles of this modification. - The arrangements to facilitate independent members we believe that reducing the number of panel members that industry can elect from seven to five goes without counting previous years members served on the CUSC Panel.

-have is the fairest approach.
-We believe that each voting group should have the same number of votes, in the BSC, every trading party or trading party group gets two votes, one for each account.
+of votes, in the BSC, every trading party or trading party group gets two votes, one for each account.

 Whilst this approach makes sense from a BSC perspective, from a CUSC perspective we think that the sensible approach is to limit the number of votes to one for each voting group.
-This will prevent situations that could be deemed inequitable where, for example, one voting group with 20 signatories that are all generators gets only one vote. whereas a voting group with four signatories, one for each party role gets four votes.
+This will prevent situations that could be deemed inequitable where, for example, one voting group with 20 signatories that are all generators gets only one vote, whereas a voting group with four signatories, one for each party role gets four votes.